dictoon/mayaseed/src/docs/src/04_Node_Reference.md

 This attribute is only a placeholder at this point.

 ####Motion Samples####
-Sets the number of motion samples to be used in motion blur to give the appearence of curved motion blur.
+Sets the number of motion samples to be used in motion blur to give the appearance of curved motion blur.

 ####Shutter Open Time####